samergul/EmployeeMangementSystem/What-is-Dependency-Injection?.md

 }
 ```

 Jimmy thought "hey, this is great, I won't be copy-pasting ```"My Story's Great Title"```` all over the place anymore."
-An use that static utility he did:
+An use that static utility he did, in some factory method, for example:

 ```
 public Book GetFullBookInformationForMyStory()